DataDiggers/Yelp-dataset-challenge/README.md

   3. Category

 **Future enhancements:**

-a.
-Recommend businesses
+1. Recommend businesses
-b.
-Add review text
+2. Add review text
-c.
-Show analysis on Charts
+3. Show analysis on Charts
-d.
-Ability to Comment
+4. Ability to Comment
-e.
-Is the info useful
+5. Is the info useful